raphaelcastilhoc/Test-Sample-Smart-Contracts/README.md

 ## Usage

-Here's a workflow example using Olympix Integrated Security action with default rules and uploading result to GitHub Code Scanning tool
+Here's a workflow example that utilizes the Olympix Integrated Security action with default rules and uploads the result to the GitHub Code Scanning tool.

 ```shell
 name: Example Workflow